 The Sea Cargo Charter (SCC) brings together the world’s largest charterers of cargo ships with the aim of reducing the climate impact of the shipping industry.
 Cargill played a leading role in its founding in 2020.
 The organization provides a transparent, shared disclosure framework, based on a linear decarbonization trajectory aligned with the IMO’s goal of reducing GHG shipping emissions to net zero by around 2050.
 Using the SCC’s published methodology, every year, members assess their fleets’ carbon intensity against the SCC benchmark trajectory.

 We invested in ZeroNorth, a provider of voyage, vessel, and bunker optimization software, to accelerate the use of digital solutions that decarbonize shipping.
-Through ZeroNorth, vessel owners and operators are able to help improve vessel performance, reduce carbon emissions, and increase earnings.
+In 2023, nearly all of our time-chartered voyages used ZeroNorth’s technology, which is helping ZeroNorth refine its models and benefitting other users of the platform as well.

 Cutting emissions by parcelling